-Ukraine Kazakhstan Corporate income tax 5 1 (12 actual payments - online filing) Advance corporate income tax 1 Pension fund contributions 24 Social security contributions/ Social tax 24 1 (12 actual payments - online filing) Unemployment contributions 24 Work, accident insurance fund contribution 24 Vehicle tax 4 1 (2 actual payments - online filing) Fuel tax 1 (Embedded in payments to third parties) Land tax 12 1 (Online filing) Municipal tax 12 Property tax 1 (4 actual payments - online filing) Advertising tax 1 1 (12 actual payments but embedded in payments to third parties) Environmental tax 4 1 (4 actual payments - online filing) Value Added Tax 12 1 (12 actual payments - online filing) Total 147 9 are all recorded separately for the purpose of the number of payments indicator.
+Ukraine Kazakhstan Corporate income tax 5 1 (12 actual payments - online filing) Advance corporate income tax 1 Pension fund contributions 24 Social security contributions/ Social tax 24 1 (12 actual payments - online filing) Unemployment contributions 24 Work, accident insurance fund contribution 24 Vehicle tax 4 1 (2 actual payments - online filing) Fuel tax 1 (Embedded in payments to third parties) Land tax 12 1 (Online filing) Municipal tax 12 Property tax 1 (4 actual payments - online filing) Advertising tax 1 1 (12 actual payments but embedded in payments to third parties) Environmental tax 4 1 (4 actual payments - online filing) Value Added Tax 12 1 (12 actual payments - online filing) Total 147 9 Note: The table shows the number of payments required for each tax and the are all recorded separately for the purpose of the number of payments indicator.
 In Kazakhstan, there are also multiple payments for most of the taxes but, for seven of them, there is an online filing and payment capability.
 The other two taxes are embedded in payments made to third parties and so are also only recorded as one payment for this indicator.